Elizabeth A. Hodder

 Where does my work come from?

-Throughout England and abroad.
-I act for a large number of expatriates whose domicile may or may not be in the UK, but who have issues which need to be resolved in the English Courts.
+Throughout England; and abroad.
+I act for many ex-patriots, some of whom are domiciled in the UK, but who have issues which need to be resolved in the English Courts.
+I also act for many Japanese clients who have connections with England (through their children, or through property).

 What do I specialise in?